-Founded in 1982, ICMB serves and is accountable to the interests of all Illinois corn producers.
-The Illinois Corn Marketing Board is a group of 15 farmers from across Illinois elected by their fellow producers.
-The mission of this producer board is to increase the profitability of corn production by developing and maintaining markets for corn and corn products.
+Founded in 1982, the Illinois Corn Marketing Board serves and is accountable to the interests of all Illinois farmers.
+ICMB is a group of 15 farmers from across Illinois elected by their peers.
+The mission of this farmer board is to increase the profitability of corn production by developing and maintaining markets for corn and corn products.

 Upcoming Meetings Dates: